octo-technology-downunder/octo-technology-downunder.github.io/_training/big-data/no-sql/couchbase-admin.md

 ### DESCRIPTION

-This is a fast-paced technical practicum on Couchbase Server 4.5 from an Administration and Operations perspective.
+This is a fast-paced technical course on Couchbase Server 4.5 from an Administration and Operations perspective.
 The course takes a use-case driven approach to learning NoSQL database server cluster deployment and operations.

 Through instructor-led discussion, demonstrations and intensive hands-on labs, participants will develop an actual Couchbase server cluster and Proof of Concept (POC) modeled on typical use-cases for high performance mission-critical NoSQL databases.